Summary

 Communication Skills

-Effective communication is vital in health and social care.
+Effective communication is really important in health and social care.
 These courses cover active listening, empathetic communication, and clear documentation.

 Refresher courses offer numerous benefits.
 These include: